BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/08_2_Understanding_the_PSBT.md

 ```
 ## Create a PSBT without a Wallet

 There's a third methodology for creating PSBTs, where all the information might not be in your wallet.
-This uses the `utxoupdatepsbt` command in the Updated role:
+This uses the `utxoupdatepsbt` command in the Updater role:

 ![](images/psbt-roles-for-cli-3.png)